theQuert/XPS-9360-macOS/README.md

   - SupportAssist OS Recovery: OFF

-  ## After Booting into System successfuly, FIX the things below
+  ## Things to FIX after Boot into System

  1. Download and Installation the `Clover Configurator`, then Mount EFI partition with it.